Leo-Berman/Leo-Berman/README.md

 - 👋 Hi, I’m @Leo-Berman
 - I'm at Temple University pursuing my Electrical/Computer Engineering degree.
-I'm actively working on projects using Python and C++.
+I'm actively working on projects using:
+- Python
+- C/C++
+- html
+- CSS
+- javascript

 <!---
 Leo-Berman/Leo-Berman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.